Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 The brick has 16 MB of flash memory, 64 MB of RAM, and outputs between 0V and 9V depending on the component connected.
 Its rechargeable battery has a maximum capacity of 2000 mAh.
-To give an idea of how that capacity is used, our three ultrasonic sensors consume approximately 3.3V each at low current, and our two motors consume the most power during movement and recovery maneuvers.
+To decompose our power usage, our three ultrasonic sensors consume approximately 3.3V each at low current, and our two motors consume the most power during movement and recovery maneuvers.
 Running all five components simultaneously stays well within the brick's output capacity.
 However, during early testing sessions we experienced